 Here’s what I know about shame vs guilt now that I’ve found my way out…

-- Both made me feel alone and worthless enough to commit emotional suicide, while I barely stayed physically alive.
+- Both made me feel alone and worthless enough to commit emotional suicide (while I barely stayed alive physically).

 - Both kept me in the limbo of being too scared to end my own life but also, too scared to live it on terms other than everyone else’s.